vechain-energy/examples-openzeppelin-upgrades/README.md

 ## Configure new contract

-To fix the missing minting-functionality the Wizard is used to create a modified contract `MyToken_v2` and put in `contracts/MyToken_v2`.
+To fix the missing minting-functionality the wizard is used to create a modified contract `MyToken_v2` in `contracts/MyToken_v2.sol`.

 Using a different contract name is important to access the correct version in each deployment step.